 This film provides examples of the following tropes:

 Apophis: May your reign last days, and your death years!
-Baal:(chuckling, glances at Teal'c) That's very good, isn't it?
+Baal:(chuckling, glances at Teal'c) That's actually rather good, isn't it?

 Affably Evil: Where the other System Lords rule through terror, demand absolute worship, brutally suppress any rebellion, and betray everybody at every opportunity, Ba'al respects his subjects and minions, keeps his promises, and wishes to conquer Earth peacefully and for mutual benefit.
 It's not so much that he has a greater respect for life than his contemporaries, so much as that he's realized how stupid and counterproductive the old way of doing things was.
 His inability to get back into the paranoid, spiteful mindset of a System Lord might explain how Qetesh's betrayal caught him by surprise.